NishantkSingh0/Image-Generation/README.md

 # Small Step Toward Image Generation Models
 ## Overview:
 This repository contains a simple image generation model built using the MNIST dataset.
-The goal of this project is to get a basic introduction to image generation models with a simple straightforward architecture.
+The goal of this project is to get a basic introduction to image generation models with a simple Backforward architecture.

 ## Project Description:
-The project demonstrates a basic generative model implemented with TensorFlow and Keras.
-The model uses a simple architecture of dense layers and dropout to generate images from MNIST digits.
-The dataset used includes handwritten digits from the MNIST dataset, which is widely used for image classification tasks.
+The project demonstrates a basic text to image transition model implemented with TensorFlow and Keras.
+The model uses a simple architecture of dense layers and dropout to generate images like MNIST digits.

 ## Model Architecture:
 `Live Colab Environment:` [Colab Notebook](https://colab.research.google.com/drive/1NT5TyNy5HLtDFL15Rqcs9Crahjcrp3L4?usp=sharing)